MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 > [!div class="checklist"]
 >
-> - (Cluster) **Familiarize yourself with the [Pricing tiers for AKS](/azure/aks/free-standard-pricing-tiers)** and [How pricing and cost management work in Azure Kubernetes Service (AKS) compared to Amazon Elastic Kubernetes Service (Amazon EKS)](/azure/architecture/aws-professional/eks-to-aks/cost-management).
-To estimate costs, use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/) and select **Azure Kubernetes Service** from the available products.
-You can test different configuration and payment plans in the calculator.
+> - (Cluster) **Include the [pricing tiers for AKS](/azure/aks/free-standard-pricing-tiers)** in your cost model.
+To estimate costs, use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/) and test different configuration and payment plans in the calculator.
+>
 > - (Cluster) **Get the best rates for your workload.** Use appropriate VM SKU per node pool as it directly impacts the cost of running your workloads.
 Choosing a high-performance VM without proper utilization can lead to wasteful spending, while selecting a less powerful VM can cause performance issues and increased downtime.
 >
 >   If you properly planned for capacity, your workload is predictable and exists for an extended period of time, sign up for an [Azure Reservation](/azure/aks/faq#can-i-apply-azure-reservation-discounts-to-my-aks-agent-nodes) or a [savings plan](/azure/cost-management-billing/savings-plan/savings-plan-compute-overview#determine-your-savings-plan-commitment) to further reduce your resource costs.